HandsOnDataViz/book/docs/HandsOnDataViz.md

 </tbody>
 </table>

-### Tutorial Outline
+### Tutorial Requirements and Overview

-Before beginning this tutorial, you must have a [Google Drive account](http://drive.google.com), and know how to [File &gt; Make a Copy in Google Sheets](copy.html), as described in Chapter 3.
-Also, you must have a [GitHub account](http://github.com), and know how to [Edit and Host Code with GitHub](github.html), as described in Chapter 11.
-We have omitted many screenshots below that illustrate steps we previously covered, so if you get lost, go back to that chapter.
+Before you begin, you must have a [Google Drive account](http://drive.google.com) and know how to [Make a Copy in Google Sheets as described in Chapter 3](copy.html).
+Also, you must have a [GitHub account](http://github.com) and know how to [Edit and Host Code with GitHub as described in Chapter 11](github.html).
+We omitted some screenshots below that illustrate steps we previously covered, so if you get lost, go back to those chapters.

+Tip: You’ll notice that this tutorial outline is very similar to the one in the previous section, but the links in the first part are different, and several steps in the second part are new.

-In the first part of the tutorial, you will create and publish your copies of our GitHub and Google Sheets templates:
+Since this tutorial involves multiple steps, we created this outline to provide a broad overview.
+In the first part, you will create and publish your copies of two templates, one for GitHub and another for its linked Google Sheet.

 -   1. Copy the GitHub template and publish your version with GitHub Pages.